12 Famous Festivals of Ladakh

 1. Losar: Welcoming The New Year

 One of the most popular festivals of Ladakh is Losar – a medley of cultural events, rituals, and performances.
-Holy fire, the chant of mantras, and colourful robes set the tone for the celebrations for the Losar festival in Ladakh that falls mostly in the month of March as per the Tibetan calendar.
+Holy fire, the chant of mantras, and colourful robes set the tone for the celebrations for the Losar festival in Ladakh, which falls mostly in the month of March as per the Tibetan calendar.
+The Tibetan New Year brings prayers, rituals, and cultural performances.
+Families prepare festive meals like thukpa and celebrate with traditional dances.

 Where: Across Leh-Ladakh